Complete Yahoo DFS Review for July

-Due to Yahoo’s early success, the company was able to invest in themselves as well as create an array of partnerships with media giants.
+Due to Yahoo’s early success, the company was able to invest in itself as well as create an array of partnerships with media giants.

 Mostly focusing on news as search faded into the Google abyss, Yahoo staffed a steady number of employees including journalists and writers.

-Bobbing and weaving in the space from its inception, Yahoo acquired a company known as Rivals for $100 million in mid 2007.
-Rivals is and always has been deep source for all things recruits and prospects.
+Bobbing and weaving in the space from its inception, Yahoo acquired a company known as Rivals for $100 million in mid-2007.
+Rivals are and always have been the deep source for all things recruits and prospects.

-While live streaming and frankly any other medium to land eyeballs on their content have obviously been top priority over the years, the daily fantasy sports landscape has officially ‘broken out’.
+While live streaming and frankly any other medium to land eyeballs on their content has obviously been a top priority over the years, the daily fantasy sports landscape has officially ‘broken out’.

 Companies like FanDuel and DraftKings have taken the tired version of fantasy sports and totally reinvented them, creating an entirely new vertical known as daily fantasy sports.